webyda/skick/README.md

 This works because the `FrontActor`, `BackActor` and the consumer task in the `FrontActor` are collated in a special `Syzygy` object by the `WebsocketActor`.
 If any of the three fail, the `Syzygy` provides methods for also shutting down the other two.

-An element of caution is required when it comes to these Syzygies.
+A word of caution is appropriate when it comes to these syzygies.
 While the consumer task is directly monitored by the `WebsocketActor`, and while the stop methods are invoked directly without involving messaging, the `WebsocketActor` is informed of the demise of the actors in the `Syzygy` through the sentinel message it
 *should* emit.
 This may prove unreliable on some occasions, and we *might* see situations where only one of the actors is actually alive.
 We may also experience ill defined states when the sentinel messages are in transition.

 ## Clustering
 Skick has the ability to run on many shards in a cluster.
-If this is required for your application, then you must have some supported messaging system configured in your back end, since Skick does not supply its own distributed messaging system.
+If this is required in your application, then you must provide some supported messaging system in your backend, since Skick does not supply its own distributed messaging system.

 At present, Skick relies on RabbitMQ for its inter-shard communication.
 If you have an unencrypted RabbitMQ service hidden behind a firewall, you may swap